 Thomas O'Connell Thomas O'Connell

-Boring Tech can be Anything But
+Boring Tech Can be Anything But

 Most tech companies want to sell you "engagement."
 I want to sell you the opposite.
 We built a device that does exactly three things well and zero things that ruin your kid's brain.
 No apps, no feeds, and no "infinite scroll" bullshit.
 Here’s why making a phone "boring" is the best thing we ever did for our kids.